BramDo/PELINN-Q/docs/baselines-zne_mitiq-classes.md

-# Klassen in `baselines/zne_mitiq.py`
+# Classes in `baselines/zne_mitiq.py`

-Deze module definieert geen klassen.
-De functionaliteit bestaat volledig uit hulpfuncties voor het uitvoeren van Zero-Noise Extrapolation (ZNE) met Mitiq.
+This module does not define any classes.
+All functionality is supplied through helper functions for performing Zero-Noise Extrapolation (ZNE) with Mitiq.